 We also added a new cookie to the menu!
 This came from a request of one of our long-time regular customers who kept asking us, “You have a cowboy cookie, so where is the cowgirl cookie?”
 Every time Bob came in, he would ask the same question.
 So, we decided it was about time to create a cowgirl cookie!
 The bakery crew started testing different cookie options (a delicious experiment) and came up with a truly unique cookie that deserves to be called a “cowgirl cookie.”
 We started with a soft cookie base and filled it with juicy dried cranberries, sweetly fragrant Ghirardelli white chocolate chips, and pecan pieces to give it a bit of nuttiness.
 The cookie base is made with Amish butter from pasture-raised cows, organic flour from Bob’s Red Mill (no relation to cowgirl cookie Bob), organic cane and brown sugars, and organic eggs.
 We even make our own vanilla extract using Madagascar vanilla beans!
 I must say they have become a hit.
 We even gave them a nickname “giddyup cookie” just for the fun of it.
 Next time you want something hearty but soft and nutty, grab a couple of our cowgirl cookies and enjoy!

 Next on the list is something for our vegetarian customers.
 That’s right, we turned a West Virginia staple, the famous pepperoni roll, into a vegetarian option using vegan pepperoni made right here in our bakery.
+Now, we’re making them full on Vegan!
 We use organic tofu and selected herbs and spices to make vegan pepperoni.
-Once that is made, we roll it up just like the regular pepperoni rolls using our focaccia dough, savory mozzarella cheese, and a hint of our house-made sweet heat relish.
-Vegetarian or not, we’re sure you’ll love this menu option.
+Once that is made, we roll it up just like the regular pepperoni rolls using our focaccia dough, vegan cheese spread, and a hint of our house-made sweet heat relish.
+Vegan or not, we’re sure you’ll love this menu option.
 It’s available in-store or on farmtakeout.com.
 Buy the roll, a three-pack, ½ dozen or by the dozen.
 If you need more, give us a call to make sure we have plenty in stock!

 So, what’s happening now?
 Well, now that Spring has finally sprung, our taste buds have been wanting something sweet, tart, aromatic, and zesty.
 Here comes Strawberry rhubarb pie!
 That’s right; a “new” pie has been added to the bakery case.
 It has replaced blueberry pie, but have no fear, blueberry pie lovers, it’ll be back.
 But who knows, we might just keep strawberry rhubarb around even after blueberry season restarts on July 4th!
 What do you think?
 These pies are packed full of organic strawberries, tart red rhubarb, organic cane sugar, and organic arrowroot.
 We source out nothing but the best ingredients for our bakery.
 Oh!
 In case you didn’t know, all of our pies have a whopping 2.5 pounds of filling loaded into our signature flaky butter crust, making every pie a piece of art for the table.
 Now, getting back to the strawberry rhubarb pie, did you know that rhubarb is loaded with more antioxidants than kale?
 It’s a great source of fiber, and it’s heart-healthy.
 Some studies suggest that rhubarb helps with digestion and could help with inflammation.
 All in all, rhubarb is the holy grail of pies, also known as the “plant pie.”
 It’s a tasty treat and a nutritional powerhouse, so grab a whole pie or grab a slice next time you stop in our in-person market or shop online at farmtakeout.com!